sourmash-bio/sourmash/doc/databases-advanced.md

 ### Manifests

 Manifests are catalogs of signature metadata - name, molecule type, k-mer size, and other information - that can be used to select specific signatures for searching or processing.
-Typically when using manifests the actual signatures themselves are not loaded until they are needed, although the efficiency of this depends on the signature storage mechanism; for example, JSON-format containers (`.sig` and `.lca.json` files) must be entirely loaded before any signature with them can be used, unlike zip containers.
+Typically when using manifests the actual signatures themselves are not loaded until they are needed, although the efficiency of this depends on the signature storage mechanism; for example, JSON-format containers (`.sig` and `.lca.json` files) must be entirely loaded before any signature in the file them can be used, unlike zip containers.

 As of sourmash 4.4 manifests can be *directly* loaded from the command line as standalone collections.
 This lets manifests serve as a catalog of signatures stored in many different locations.